pjburd/burdserver.dev/__documents/readme.txt

 =====================
 The shell can function in the following OS environments:

-virtual on Ubuntu Server 12.04.3 LTS natively on Ubuntu Desktop 12.04 LTS natively on Mac OSx 10.9.2
+	Virtually on Ubuntu Server 12.04.3 LTS
+	Natively on Ubuntu Desktop 12.04 LTS
+	Natively on Mac OSx 10.9.2

 All environments require the following minimum primary software to be installed:

 Apache2
+PHP
 MySQL
 SVN
-rlwrap (Optional - This assists in remembering the shell commands, making development feel smoother)
+rlwrap (Optional - This assists in remembering the shell commands, making the shell feel smoother)

 Installation